weishengwu/eShopOnContainers---msft/Deploy-to-Local-Kubernetes.md

 ### Deploy your local images

-The first task to deploy your local images is to create them, which you can achieve by just running this command from the CLI on the root folder of your local repo:
+The first task to deploy your local images is to create them, which you can achieve by just running the usual command from the CLI on the src folder of your local repo:

 ```powershell
 docker-compose build
 ```

-Then, just run this script from the `k8s\helm` folder, to deploy your local images:
+Then, just run this script from the `deploy\k8s\helm` folder, to deploy your local images:

 ```powershell
 .\deploy-all.ps1 -imageTag linux-latest -useLocalk8s $true -imagePullPolicy Never